-2.6 Following an application for the designation of the Saddleworth Parish Council boundary as a neighbourhood planning area in the last monitoring period, the Saddleworth Neighbourhood Area was designated in November 2016 and informal consultation has taken place within the monitoring period.
+2.6 Following an application for the designation of the Saddleworth Parish Council boundary as a neighbourhood planning area the Saddleworth Neighbourhood Area was designated in November 2016.
+Since then, and including within the monitoring period, focus has been on the preparation of the neighbourhood plan and informal consultation.